 This policy is underpinned by the following principles:-

-The British Science Association will ensure that volunteers are properly integrated into the organisational structure and that mechanisms are in place for them to contribute to the British Science Association’s work.
+The British Science Association will ensure that volunteers are appropriately integrated into the organisational structure and that mechanisms are in place for them to contribute to the British Science Association’s work.

 The British Science Association will not introduce volunteers to replace paid staff.

-The British Science Association expects that staff at all levels will work positively with volunteers and where appropriate, will actively seek to involve
+The British Science Association expects that staff at all levels will work positively with volunteers and where appropriate, will actively seek to involve them in their work.

 The British Science Association recognises that volunteers require satisfying work and personal development and will seek to help volunteers meet these needs, as well as providing the training for them to engage effectively as a volunteer.

 3. Practice Guidelines

 The following guidelines deal with practical aspects of the involvement of volunteers.
 More detailed information, including the various documents referred to, is provided on the British Science Association website.

 All volunteers will be reimbursed for travel expenses and other expenses associated with their volunteering role.
 The travel and expenses policy sets out what can be claimed and what the limits of reimbursement are.

 3.3.
 Induction and Training

 All volunteers will receive an induction into the British Science Association and their own area of work.
 Guidance from your staff contact and support from the British Science Association head office will be provided as necessary to enable volunteers to fulfil their roles.
 Where appropriate, volunteers may receive additional training.
 Many of our roles involve peer support provided through a committee structure.

 3.5.
 The Volunteer’s voice

 Volunteers are encouraged to express their views about matters concerning the British Science Association and its work.
 Feedback can be directed to staff contacts or to the Volunteering Development Officer.
 We welcome feedback about the experience of volunteers and our volunteering policies and procedures.

 All volunteers are covered by the British Science Association’s public liability insurance whilst they are on the premises or engage in any work on the British Science Association’s behalf.

 3.7.
 Health and Safety

 Volunteers are reminded that they have a duty to take reasonable care for their health and safety and that of their fellow volunteers whilst volunteering.
 We ask you to co-operate in carrying out any duty or requirement relating to health and safety matters that is advised by the British Science Association.

 3.8.
 Equal Opportunities

 The British Science Association operates an equal opportunities policy for both staff and volunteers.
 Volunteers need to have an understanding of and commitment to our equal opportunities policy.

 3.9.
 Problem Solving

 We aim to identify and solve problems at the earliest possible stage.
-A procedure has been drawn up for dealing with complaints either by or about volunteers.
+A procedure is in place for dealing with complaints either by or about volunteers.
 A copy of the procedure is available on the British Science Association website via the Volunteering Portal.

 3.10.
 Reward and Recognition

-The British Science Association values the contribution its volunteers make to the aims of the organization.
+The British Science Association values the contribution its volunteers make to the aims of the organisation.
 All volunteers are eligible for the measures detailed in the Reward and Recognition Policy, which is available on our website.

 4. Volunteer Conduct